Choosing Your Major

 - Transfer students are declared into a major upon admission.
 Students wishing to change majors and/or colleges must meet with the major advisor for specific guidelines.
 Such requests are rarely granted, as students must meet all lower-division requirements and be on track to graduate in a total of four semesters at UC Berkeley.
 Students cannot apply to transfer or change major during their first semester.

-Change of College and Declaring a Major for Non-CNR Students
+Change of College and Declaring a Major for Non-Rausser Students

-Current UC Berkeley students interested in transferring to the College of Natural Resources from another college (Letters & Science, Engineering, Environmental Design, or Chemistry) may petition to do so if the change of college requirements are met.
-CNR does not permit students to transfer in undeclared.
-Students must be eligible to declare a CNR major to change colleges.
+Current UC Berkeley students interested in transferring to the Rausser College of Natural Resources from another college (Letters & Science, Engineering, Environmental Design, or Chemistry) may petition to do so if the change of college requirements are met.
+Rausser does not permit students to transfer in undeclared.
+Students must be eligible to declare a Rausser major to change colleges.

-Please study the minimum requirements for Declaring a CNR Major for Non-CNR students.
+Please study the minimum requirements for Declaring a Rausser Major for Non-Rausser students.

 In addition, students must: